-Our school chaplain reflects the love of Christ, with a focus on guiding, supporting, reconciling, nurturing, liberating, and empowering students.
+Our two school chaplains (we have both a male and female chaplain so that the students are most comfortable) reflect the love of Christ, with a focus on guiding, supporting, reconciling, nurturing, liberating, and empowering students.

 Northshore Christian Grammar School actively promotes and develops a strong house system.
 House systems are much more than an organisational tool to group children for competitions such as athletics carnivals.
 Other benefits include:

 Care: Regular planned opportunities for students to interact in ‘vertical age arrangement’ encourages older students to know and care for younger students.
 Consequently, younger students feel greater confidence in the broader school community.

 Belonging: Students have a desire to belong.
 The house structure gives another layer of identity, to bring students closer.

 Motivation: When students have a purpose and are affiliated, they are more likely to be motivated to achieve.

 Leadership: Extra opportunities are created for student leaders to rise up, develop skills and an awareness of their responsibilities.

 Our school is one of more than 5000 schools worldwide participating in the educational program 'You Can Do It!', from Kindy age onwards.

 The core purpose of the emotional intelligence program is the development of young people’s social and emotional capabilities, including the five foundations: confidence (academic, social), persistence, organisation, getting along, and emotional resilience.